 For this project, the Standing Committee evaluated two newly submitted measures and one measure undergoing maintenance review against NQF's standard evaluation criteria.
 The Committee recommended two measures for endorsement and did not recommend one measure.
-The Standing Committee recommended the following two measures:
+The Consensus Standards Approval Committee (CSAC) deferred the endorsement decision of one measure and is sending the measure back to the Cancer Standing Committee for reassessment in a future cycle.
+The CSAC voted to uphold the Committee's remaining recommendation.
+The following measure is endorsed:

-- 0384 Oncology: Medical and Radiation Pain Intensity Quantified (PCPI) - 3490 Admissions and Emergency Department Visits for Patients Receiving Outpatient Chemotherapy (Centers for Medicare and Medicaid Services)
+3490 Admissions and Emergency Department Visits for Patients Receiving Outpatient Chemotherapy (Centers for Medicare and Medicaid Services)